peteroupc/html3dutil/doc/H3DU.SurfaceBuilder.md

 #### Parameters

-* `mode` (Type: number) (optional)<br>If this value is H3DU.MeshBuffer.TRIANGLES, or is null, undefined, or omitted, generates a series of triangles defining the surface.
-If this value is H3DU.MeshBuffer.LINES, generates a series of lines defining the surface.
-If this value is H3DU.MeshBuffer.POINTS, generates a series of points along the surface.
+* `mode` (Type: number) (optional)<br>If this value is <a href="H3DU.MeshBuffer.md#H3DU.MeshBuffer.TRIANGLES">H3DU.MeshBuffer.TRIANGLES</a>, or is null, undefined, or omitted, generates a series of triangles defining the surface.
+If this value is <a href="H3DU.MeshBuffer.md#H3DU.MeshBuffer.LINES">H3DU.MeshBuffer.LINES</a>, generates a series of lines defining the surface.
+If this value is <a href="H3DU.MeshBuffer.md#H3DU.MeshBuffer.POINTS">H3DU.MeshBuffer.POINTS</a>, generates a series of points along the surface.
 For any other value, this method has no effect.
 * `un` (Type: number) (optional)<br>Number of subdivisions along the U axis.
 Default is 24.
 If 0, this method has no effect.
 Throws an error if this value is less than 0.
 * `vn` (Type: number) (optional)<br>Number of subdivisions along the V axis.
 Default is 24.
 If 0, this method has no effect.
 Throws an error if this value is less than 0.
 * `u1` (Type: number) (optional)<br>Starting U coordinate of the surface to evaluate.
 Default is the starting U coordinate given by the <a href="H3DU.Surface.md">surface evaluator object</a>, or 0 if not given.